dleeftink/QuickSet/readme.md

 ##### `freq: 0 ..
 2^32`
 Minimum expected count of each discrete integer in set (lower frequency bound per integer).
-Functions as minimum threshold for integers to be included in top-k window.
+Acts as minimum threshold for integers to be included in top-k window.

 ##### `slot: 0 ..
 16`
 Amount of top-k slots to track most frequent integers in the set.